 - Community and support

 At a deeper level, self-defense is empowerment and confidence.
 At its deepest, it is the realization and acknowledgement that YOU ARE WORTH PROTECTING!

-Since the dawn of time, women have been perceived as fragile and vulnerable, making us likely targets for assault.
-The continuum of sexual assault starts with things like demeaning comments, put downs and being ignored or looked over.
-It includes things like staring, ogling, inappropriate comments, grabbing, groping and touching.
-At worst, it includes choking, beating, rape and murder.
+Since the dawn of time, women and other vulnerable populations have been perceived as fragile and helpless, making us likely targets for assault.
+The continuum of sexual assault and violence starts with things like demeaning comments, put-downs and being ignored or looked over.
+It includes things like staring, ogling, inappropriate comments, grabbing, groping, and touching.
+At worst, it includes choking, beating, rape, and murder.